zhezhouzz/underapproximation_type/README.md

     $ python3 scripts/get_table1.py

 > Notice: in order to improve the performance of **Poirot** on the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unused quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns will be slightly less than the coresponding numbers shwon in the paper.
 The execution time `total (avg. time)(s)` may also vary depending on your machine.
-Readers can check the claims in the paper (line `865` to `880`) with respect to the displayed results.
+Readers can check the claims in the paper with respect to the displayed results.

-The following scripts run the benchmark suite displayed in Table 2 (Figure 9) of the paper, it will take about `60` mins.
+The following scripts run the benchmark suite displayed in Figure 10 of the paper, it will take about `60` mins.
 It runs Poirot for the programs synthesized using the [**Cobalt**](#cobalt-synthesizer) deductive synthesis tool.

     $ python3 scripts/get_table2.py

-The following scripts run the `STLC` benchmark suite that is asked for by the reviewers, it will take about `200` seconds.
-The details about these new benchmarks can be found in the section [STLC Benchmark](#stlc-benchmark).
+The following scripts run the `STLC` benchmark suite displayed in Table 2 (and Table 3) of the paper, it will take about `300` seconds.

     $ python3 scripts/run_stlc.py